Data for this site is compiled from a number of sources on a daily basis:

 Due to lags in reporting, both at the public health department level and at the New York Times itself, case and mortality numbers may lag behind other figures reported in the media.
 At the same time, because the New York Times obtains data from multiple sources, some case and mortality numbers may actually be higher than what is reported by the state.

 On May 6th, the New York Times began including probable cases - those without a confirmatory test result but where symptoms indicate a COVID-19 infection.
-Not all counties report probable cases, however, and so I include markers on plots to indicate when the reporting change beginning on April 15th may have occurred.
+Not all counties report probable cases, however.

 Calculating rates is particularly important for mapping these quantities.
 This is sometimes called “normalization” by cartographers.
 By ensuring that we adjust the values mapped for the number of people in a given area, we ensure that our map is not just reflecting variations in population between jurisdictions.